omidkhalafbeigi/Linear_Polynomial_Regression/README.md

 # Linear/Polynomial Regression
-Linear/Polynomial Regression script from scratch in Python
+Linear/Polynomial Regression using Gradient Descent Algorithm as Optimization Method from scratch in Python